 Along with great apes, elephants and humans, common bottlenose dolphins have one of the most sophisticated intellects on our planet.

-Exploited by the ‘entertainment’ industry for years, common bottlenose dolphins are the most widely recognised species of dolphin.
+Exploited by the ‘entertainment’ industry for years, common bottlenose dolphins are the most widely recognized species of dolphin.
 Watching a pod of common bottlenose dolphins hunting or playing together is an experience that will stay with you for life.

 Other names: Bottle-nosed dolphin; Bottlenose dolphin, Black Sea bottlenose dolphin (subspecies), Lahille's bottlenose dolphin (subspecies)

 IUCN conservation status: Least concern

 Lahille's bottlenose dolphin = Vulnerable with a population size of 600.

 Black Sea bottlenose dolphin = Endangered with an unknown population size but assumed to be several 1,000 individuals.

 If you imagine a dolphin, it’s likely you are picturing a common bottlenose dolphin.
 Because of films and TV shows like Flipper and decades of exploitation for human amusement, bottlenose dolphins are the most recognizable of all dolphin species.
 They are generally relatively large, chunky individuals with a dark grey back and paler belly.
 They have a short, stubby beak and that endearing mouth shape that makes them look as though they are smiling – an unfortunate feature if you think about how attractive that ‘smile’ has made them to the ‘entertainment’ industry.
 Individuals can be recognised by distinct notches and markings on their dorsal fin, as unique as our fingerprints.